Emlyn Crowther

 Paul Emlyn Crowther MNZM (born 2 October 1949 in Dunedin, New Zealand) is the former drummer of Split Enz who performed with the band from July 1974 to November 1976.

 Before joining the Enz, Crowther played trumpet in an air training corp band but swapped to drums later on.
 Moved to Auckland in 1969 and played drums in a couple of covers bands and Alastair Riddell's band, Orb.
 Riddell was at one stage a possible replacement for Phil Judd when he left Split Enz in 1977.

-As well as drumming on the first two Enz albums, Crowther (by this stage known as Emlyn), was an electronics and live sound expert who also built the synthesizers used on Mental Notes.
+As well as drumming on the first two Enz albums, Mental Notes (1975) and Second Thoughts (1976), Crowther (by this stage known as Emlyn), was an electronics and live sound expert who also built the synthesizers used on Mental Notes.